 by Ralph Vartabedian and W.J.
 Hennigan

-A little more than 100 miles from the territory held by Islamic State, there is a little piece of Americana.
+A little more than 100 miles from the territory held by ISIS, there is a little piece of Americana.
 It has an eight-lane swimming pool, a baseball diamond and housing tracts built on carefully manicured cul-de-sacs.

 The Incirlik Air Force Base in Turkey has some other American assets: several dozen B61 thermonuclear warheads.

-The base has been a linchpin in NATO’s southern flank for more than half a century, the staging ground for U.S. anti-terrorism missions and the fight against Islamic State.
+The base has been a linchpin in NATO’s southern flank for more than half a century, the staging ground for U.S. anti-terrorism missions and the fight against ISIS.

 But the failed military coup against Turkish President Recep Tayyip Erdogan has increased long-standing concerns about the military usefulness and security of the Incirlik armory, America’s largest foreign stockpile of nuclear weapons.